ejonokuchi/flask-demo/README.md

 # flask-demo

-A minimal [Flask](https://flask.palletsprojects.com/en/2.0.x/) app for rapid demos.
+A minimal [Flask](https://flask.palletsprojects.com/en/2.0.x/) app for rapid demos in Python.

-Intended for getting Python code live on the Internet in a couple minutes.
+Intended for shipping a live server in a couple minutes.
 Not made with any considerations for security, infrastructure, or durability.

 Includes the following variants, by branch:
 - `main`: a single-page web application, including Bootstrap and HTML templates.
 - `api`: a simple API, for serving JSON responses.

+Note: if you don't need the extensibility of a Flask application, an alternative is to deploy your function directly to the serverless Google Cloud Functions.
+See [this guide](https://cloud.google.com/functions/docs/first-python) for more details.

 ## Installation

-Use Python 3.
+Uses Python 3.

 Set up and activate a virtual environment:
 ```